 FSMA and the Dairy Industry

 Until the Food Safety and Modernization Act (FSMA) became law in 2011, no federal law existed that governed the dairy supply chain.
 Now, dairy producers are subject to the “focused mitigation strategies to protect food against the intentional adulteration” rule.
 This provision mandates the implementation of FDA-regulated hazard analysis and critical control point (HACCP) programs.
 These protocols help prevent hazards in the production process that can lead to contamination.
 The law required all dairy producers to comply by Sept.
 17, 2018.

 An Easy Way to Keep Consumers Safe

 Modern dairy companies must understand regulatory and consumer demands to ensure the quality and safety of products produced.
 The right technology can make meeting these demands easier.

 If your team manages suppliers and supply chain documentation manually, it could be costing you time and money and exposing your business to unnecessary risk.
 TraceGains works with more than 30 leading dairy companies like Organic Valley, HP Hood, and Agri-Mark to automate supplier and document management, allowing them to do more with fewer resources.

-To learn more, download our complimentary eBook “Dairy: The Struggle for Safer Standards.”
+To learn more, download our complimentary eBook “the Road Ahead for American Dairy.”